therealhackmeehan/ubacktest_docs/src/content/docs/Running/myResults.md

 description: Something to be proud of.
 ---

-### Happy With a Result?
+### Happy With Your Result?

-You've run a successful backtest.
-That is great!!
+Congratulations on running a successful backtest!

-Make sure to name and save this result!
+Don't forget to **name** and **save** your result for future use.

-### What can I do with a saved result?
+### What Can I Do with a Saved Result?

 #### 1. Share

-You can share to other users of this app if you have their email that they used to create an account.
-Your strategy will pop up in their 'shared with me' area of the results page, and they will have to accept the strategy to view it.
+You can share your strategy with other users if you have their account email.
+Once shared, your strategy will appear in their 'Shared with Me' section on the results page.
+They’ll need to accept the strategy before viewing it.

 #### 2. Delete

-As it sounds.
+You can delete your result at any time.

 :::caution
-If you've shared the strategy, it will also delete the strategy for whoever you've shared it with as well.
+If you’ve shared the strategy, deleting it will also remove it from the accounts of anyone you’ve shared it with.
 :::

 #### 3. Rename

-As it sounds.
-This will rename the strategy if you've shared it with anyone on their end as well.
+Rename your strategy.
+If you’ve shared it, the new name will reflect for all users.

 #### 4. Lock/Unlock

-You can control whether or not your strategy is visible on the global leaderboard.
-Don't worry, even 'public' strategies will never disclose the code or inner workings of your strategy!
+Control whether your strategy appears on the global leaderboard.
+Even public strategies won’t expose your code or inner workings!